Truth in Networking®

 Think of it as being friendly with your neighbors (compatibility) and having them over for a BBQ (interoperability).

 Every version of MoCA is guaranteed to work with the one previous.
 This means the equipment you bought a year ago is not obsolete when new equipment is connected.
-They all work together.

 The rest are merely alternatives.